Greece Moments Greece Moments

 Is it worth renting a car for the Seven Springs?

-Those who are familiar with renting a car to travel to Seven Springs have the advantage of being able to plan their trip according to their preferences.
-From Rhodes Town, head south on the island’s motorway (National Road 95) and just before Kolymbia take the “Epta Piges/ Seven Springs” exit.
+With a rental car, you have the freedom to plan your trip to the Seven Springs entirely at your own pace.
+From Rhodes Town, head south on the island motorway (National Road 95) and take the “Epta Piges / Seven Springs” exit just before Kolymbia.
 After 3 km of country road you will reach the Seven Springs.

 Seven Springs Insel Rhodos Sehenswürdigkeiten